Empirical Methods

 A large online survey investigating respondents’ perceptions of the connections between their reading habits and their mental health, with a focus on eating disorders.
 The results show a strong correlation between reading eating disorder-themed texts and self-assessed significant detrimental effects on all studied dimensions (mood, self-esteem, feelings about one’s body, and diet and exercise habits), while self-reported responses to respondents’ preferred type of other fiction were neutral or positive.

-There are a variety of responses to the restrictions imposed by rating-scale paradigms; here are just a few.
+There are a variety of responses to the restrictions imposed by rating-scale paradigms.
+Here are just a few, generating more complex verbal data and then seeking to interpret it.

 Participants’ responses to a metrical and a non-metrical version of a poem are measured using 16 semantic differential scales (pairs of adjectives chosen to tap aesthetic reactions) plus a multiple-choice recall task and some comprehension questions.
 Metrical structure was found to enhance aesthetic pleasure and the ability to recognise segments of the text afterwards.